rubymonsters/ruby-for-beginners/source/03-learning_to_program.md

 into being able to form meaningful "sentences" (code) without having to think about the concepts that you are using.

-Over time, while you repeat basic concepts of Ruby over and over again (by the way of doing excercises, and writing code) you will notice that things become very natural, and this probably will happen much quicker than you think.
+Over time, while you repeat basic concepts of Ruby over and over again (by way of doing exercises and writing code) you will notice that things become very natural, and this probably will happen much quicker than you think.

 *At first, you will not understand anything.
 It'll be weird, just like with